mlmcdan1/PasswordGenerator/README.md

-# Javascreipt Challenge: Password Generator
+# Javascript Challenge: Password Generator

 ## This challenge I had to create an application that can generate a random password.
 ## Users are prompted to to select the number/length of characters.